google/zetasql/docs/query-syntax.md

 These examples reference a table called [`Produce`][produce-table].
 They all return the same [result][named-window-example].
-Note the different ways you can combine named windows and use them in an analytic function's `OVER` clause.
+Note the different ways you can combine named windows and use them in a window function's `OVER` clause.

 ```sql